 CMR Community Working Group – increase the input and involvement of CDs in the management of federally owned land and help coordinate that management across federal, state and private lands.
 MRCDC maintains their role as the coordinating entity of the CMR Community Working Group and conservation district involvement continues to expand.
 This committee has expanded past the CMR region and is working to maintain landowner involvement in the many landscape conservation initiatives that have been started in that region.

 For the most current information on the CMR Community Working group, please visit http://www.cmrcwg.org/.

 Montana Saltcedar Team – goal is to build a comprehensive saltcedar management strategy by involving all relevant land management agencies, private landowners, and weed control professionals.
 The Team identifies priority areas for control, supports funding acquisition, and promotes the coordinated management of weeds.

-CREP Revision – goal is to put have recommended changes made to the CREP program that increases landowner acceptance and enrollment.
+CREP Revision – the goal is to have recommended changes made to the CREP program that increases landowner acceptance and enrollment.